Inhomogeneous Floquet thermalization: Results

-The lower panel of Fig.~\ref{fig:decay_locT_map} highlights the spatially inhomogeneous evolution of $\bej$ for a given disorder configuration for several $\Ga$ values.
-The upper panel of Fig.~\ref{fig:beta_samples} shows $\beta_j(n)$ at different locations for a single disorder configuration.
+The lower panel of Fig.~\ref{fig:decay_locT_map} highlights the spatially inhomogeneous evolution of $\bej$ for a given disorder configuration for several $\Ga$ values. \SB{In a given sample, one would expect thermalization time to fluctuate due to disorder fluctuations between different sites.
+In particular, small fluctuations in disorder would imply exponential sensitivity to decay time, provided the thermalization is exponentially fast at all bonds in the Floquet drive cycle $n$. } The upper panel of Fig.~\ref{fig:beta_samples} shows $\beta_j(n)$ at different locations for a single disorder configuration.
 For weak disorder, $\Gamma=0.7$, thermalisation is exponential everywhere, $e^{-n/\tau_j}$, however with spatially varying $\tau_j$.
 The $| \bej |$ decays to ${\sim} 10^{-3}$ for $L=20$, and is expected to vanish in the thermodynamic limit.
 With increasing disorder, the variation in $\tau_j$ increases, and for even stronger disorder $\Gamma=0.45$, the heating becomes slow, possibly as a stretched exponential (see Fig.~\ref{fig:beta_samples}(c)).
 Even there, a few subsystems still exhibit fast thermalization, i.e., an exponential decay of $|\bej|$ in time, $n$.
 This distribution of thermalization time scale is reflected in a stretched exponential decay, $e^{-(t/\tau)^\alpha} = \int du P(u) e^{(-t/u)}$, of the average $\overline{\beta}(n)$ as highlighted in Fig.~\ref{fig:decay_locT_map} with a timescale that increases, and an exponent $\alpha$ which decreases, with increasing disorder.